acuoci/ATP/practicals/openfoam-docker/openfoam-docker-mac/README.md

 # OpenFOAM using Docker on MacOS
-Instructions for the installation of OpenFOAM-7 via Docker using a MacOS.
+Instructions for the installation of OpenFOAM-9 via Docker using a MacOS.

 ## 1. Install Docker
 The first step is the installation of [Docker](https://www.docker.com) from the official website.
-Once Docker was installed, open it and make an account if required.
+Once Docker is installed, open it and make an account if required.
 Docker must remain open every time you want to use OpenFOAM using this procedure.

 ## 2. Create a Volume
 Once you installed Docker, open it and click on the icon **Volumes** on the left.
 Then, click on the blue button **Create**, as in the following figure (ignore the presence of volBasilisk and volOpenFOAM7 in my computer).